NoobMaster9999/KQCTF/Shes a killed queen/README.md

 We have an image which is corrupted!

-First of all, when we try to open the image, it gives error as somebody tampered with the height and width of the image!
-The crc of the image is wrong too! so we find the crc by PCRT - https://github.com/sherlly/PCRT commands are -
+First of all, when we try to open the image, it gives error When we use the file command it gives width and height as 0! so we find the crc by PCRT - https://github.com/sherlly/PCRT commands are -